-The impact on London’s economy by RBC Place London was $18.4 Million in 2019 as determined from delegate counts and by the Ministry of Ontario’s Tourism Regional Economic Impact Model.
+The impact on London’s economy by RBC Place London was $1.79M in 2021 as determined from delegate counts and by the Ministry of Ontario’s Tourism Regional Economic Impact Model.
 The average convention delegate spends $341 per day on accommodations, transportation, food and beverage and shopping.
 Since 2008 RBC Place London hosted events have contributed $197 million in economic impact for London.

 In 2021 RBC Place London hosted 36 events which produced 10,096 delegate days.
 Additionally, we had immense social impact as a result of our collaboration with the Food Bank and the City of London.